 What happens after an HVAC technician confirms a cracked heat exchanger?

 Once you have a confirmed diagnosis from an expert, your initialquestion will likely be whether the part can be repaired or if replacement is the only option.
 Unfortunately, industry standard is that the heat exchanger must be replaced.
 In fact, the American Gas Association recommends that any visible crack or hole is reason for requiring replacement of the heat exchanger or furnace.

 If my heat exchanger has failed, do I have to replace the furnace?

 While it may end up making sense to replace the furnace instead of only the heat exchanger, that is not always the case.
 Furnace warranties can vary—most furnaces have a 10-year warranty on the heat exchanger, while some are covered for 20 years or even for the life of the furnace.
 Our technicians will help you investigate the warranty on your heat exchanger and provide all the information you need to decide if replacing the heat exchanger or the entire furnace is right for you.

-Service Experts Heating & Air Conditioning advises changing your carbon monoxide detectors every five years and checking your carbon monoxide detectors every month to make sure the batteries and alarm are working efficiently.
-And by keeping up with the routine maintenance of your equipment, you will have peace of mind knowing that it’s going to be safe.
-If you suspect a problem with your heat exchanger or need to have an analysis of carbon monoxide levels in your home, call Midland Air Service Experts Heating & Air Conditioning today at 803-399-7208 or schedule an appointment online
+Service Experts Heating & Air Conditioning advises changing your carbon monoxide detectors every five years and checking your carbon monoxide detectors every month to make sure the batteries and alarm are working properly.
+And by keeping up with the regular maintenance of your equipment, you will have peace of mind knowing that it’s going to be safe.
+If you suspect a problem with your heat exchanger or need to have an analysis of carbon monoxide levels in your home, call Midland Air Service Experts today at 803-399-7208 or schedule an appointment online